csharpd/csharpd.github.io/_posts/2014-05-01-The-happiness-advantage.markdown

 5. ###Perform a weekly random act of kindness
 *You can cause "ripples of positivity” to spread through the environment around you.*

+>"Your brain at positive performs significantly better than at negative, neutral or stressed… When you are positive your brain is flooded with dopamine and this turns on learning centres in your brain.
+You become more intelligent, more creative, you have more energy ,you are faster and more accurate"

+Count me in!

 <iframe width="560" height="315" src="//www.youtube.com/embed/GXy__kBVq1M" frameborder="0" allowfullscreen></iframe>